oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/rac-container/racimage/README.md

 ##### Prerequisites for setting up Oracle RAC with User-Defined Files
 - Create a NFS Volume to be used for ASM Devices for Oracle RAC.
 See [Configuring NFS for Storage for Oracle RAC on Podman](https://review.us.oracle.com/review2/Review.html#reviewId=467473;scope=document;status=open,fixed;documentId=4229197) for more details. **Note:** You can skip this step if you are planning to use block devices for storage.

 - Make sure the ASM NFS Storage devices do not have any existing file system.
 - On the shared folder between both Oracle RAC nodes, create the file name [grid_setup_new_21c.rsp](withresponsefiles/nfsdevices/grid_setup_new_21c.rsp).
 In this example, we copy the file to `/scratch/common_scripts/podman/rac/grid_setup_new_21c.rsp`.
 - Also, prepare a database response file similar to this [dbca_21c.rsp](withresponsefiles/dbca_21c.rsp).
-- If the SELinux is enabled on the machine then also run the following the following as well -
+- If the SELinux is enabled on the machine then also run the following the following as well-
   ```bash
   semanage fcontext -a -t container_file_t /scratch/common_scripts/podman/rac/grid_setup_new_21c.rsp
   restorecon -v /scratch/common_scripts/podman/rac/grid_setup_new_21c.rsp